qkzk/fm/development.md

   - [x] FIX nucleo out of bounds
   - [x] refactor fuzzy navigation
   - [x] navigation.
 Moving below the last element should scroll, not wrap around.
+  - [x] colors for nucleo matching.
+Inspired by helix
   - [ ] testing: file, line, help
-  - [ ] colors for nucleo matching see helix: [picker.rs](https://github.com/helix-editor/helix/blob/101a74bf6edbbfdf9b0628a0bdbbc307ebe10ff2/helix-term/src/ui/picker.rs#L720)

 - [x] FIX: save a name for previews, use it to display